geoffviola/geoffviola.github.io/_posts/2019-04-11-floating-point-basics.md

 Reducing the cache footprint can also increase speeds.
 For example, moving from a double to a float on a large dataset may half memory usage.
 Cache improvements could have a bigger impact than changing flags.

 I'd recommend a bool or `std::optional` over Nan to signify that a floating point value is populated.
-Nan should be used to signify that its populated to optimize for space.
+Nan should be used to signify that the value is not populated to optimize for space.
 Those cases should be documented well.
 For example, ROS's [REP 117](http://www.ros.org/reps/rep-0117.html#abstract) uses nan to represent a bad measurement.

 # Floating Point Exceptions